How to Make a Flameless Campfire {And Other Helpful Tips for Camping Without Fire}

-Faced with months of severely dry conditions, many (if not most) camping destinations anywhere near the Left Coast – from Bellingham to Baja – have been under strict a fire ban, including a prohibition on everything from open fires to charcoal briquettes.
-(That briquette-ban is a real thing – Mr. B and I had to redo our entire menu, which relied heavily on our Dutch oven, when we went camping a few weeks ago.)
+Faced with months of severely dry conditions in the summer of 2015, many (if not most) camping destinations anywhere near the Left Coast – from Bellingham to Baja – were placed under strict a fire ban, including a prohibition on everything from open fires to charcoal briquettes.
+(That briquette-ban is a real thing – Mr. B and I had to redo our entire menu, which relied heavily on our Dutch oven, when we went camping that year.)

 However, Camp Fire kids (including grown-up Camp Fire kids) are resourceful, and our friend Sandie came prepared.
 She set up this lovely little flameless campfire in one of our favorite spots – and almost as soon as we gathered ’round, we started noticing something very interesting.